groupdocs-metadata/GroupDocs.Metadata-Docs/python-net/getting-started/how-to-run-examples.md

 ```python
 license_path = "С:\resources\Licenses\GroupDocs.Metadata.lic"
 ```
-In case you don't have a license yet, feel free to [request a temp license](https://purchase.groupdocs.com/temporary-license) to evaluate GroupDocs.Metadata in full featured mode.
+In case you don't have a license yet, feel free to [**get a temp license**](https://purchase.groupdocs.com/temporary-license) to evaluate GroupDocs.Metadata in full featured mode.

 ## Contribute